epsilon537/boxlambda/_drafts/boxlambda_simplified.markdown

 Conclusion
 ----------

 The new block diagram is quite similar to the [initial architecture](https://epsilon537.github.io/boxlambda/architecture-first-draft/) diagram I proposed when I set out on this project.
 I drifted away from it over time and then gravitated back.
 It's a straightforward architecture that meets BoxLambda's predictability and simplicity requirements.
-It looks very obvious.
-Why then did it take me so long to make something so simple?
-That's easy: I wasted a lot of time making it complicated.

 Are we done talking about latency yet?
 Almost.
 We haven't discussed interrupt latency yet.
 That'll be the topic of the next post.